 The key here is to use a nourishing and hydrating toner.
 One that doesn’t have any alcohol.
 This method is supposed to shock your skin into clarity.
 Much like an ice bath when you are drowsy.

-Since toners are mostly water designed to absorb into the skin, choosing to layer on toner helps your skin get hydration and heal.
-According to The Korean Skincare Bible it is great after prolonged sun exposure, during travel or while dealing change in the climate.
+Since toners are mostly water-designed to absorb into the skin, choosing to layer on toner helps your skin get hydration and heal.
+According to The Korean Skincare Bible, it is great after prolonged sun exposure, during travel, or while dealing with changes in the climate.

 Final Thoughts on Skin Layering